-For the Tier 1 Grant Program, a minimum local match of 20 percent (20%) of the eligible project cost is required.
+For the Tier 1 Grant Program, a minimum local match of 20 percent of the eligible project cost is required.
 The matching funds shall be provided as a cash contribution.

-Retroactive expenditures cannot be credited towards the matching fund threshold or project expenditures.
+Retroactive expenditures cannot be credited towards the matching fund threshold.